jonasbn/perl-app-yak/README.md

 - `--noemoji`, disables emojis in output, even if configured or provided as `--emoji`, see above
 - `--about`, emits output on configuration and invocation and terminates with success
 - `--help`, emits help message listing all available options
+- `--version`, emits version message listing version of the software

 Command line arguments override the configuration.